adnan3856/LeetCode-Solutions-2026/README.md

-# LeetCode-Solutions-2026
-Collection of leetcode questions for personal reference and tracking.
+# 📘 LeetCode Solutions 2026

+A curated collection of LeetCode problems solved in 2026 for **practice, revision, and progress tracking**.

+---

+## 📌 About

+This repository contains categorized solutions to LeetCode problems.
+The goal is to strengthen problem-solving skills by focusing on patterns and techniques.

+---

-Topics Covered:
+## 🧠 Topics Covered

-1. Two Pointer Approach:                                                                               01/04/2026
+### 1. Two Pointer Approach

-    -
+📅 *Started on: 01 April 2026*

+* *(Add problems here)*

+---

-2. Sliding Window Problem:                                                                             02/04/2026
+### 2. Sliding Window

+📅 *Started on: 02 April 2026*

+* *(Add problems here)*

+---

-3. Prefix Sum:                                                                                         02/04/2026
+### 3. Prefix Sum

+📅 *Started on: 02 April 2026*

-    - 303. Range Sum Query - Immutable
+* 303. Range Sum Query – Immutable
-    - 724. Find Pivot Index
+* 724. Find Pivot Index
-    - 1480.
-Running Sum of 1d Array
+* 1480.
+Running Sum of 1D Array
-    - 1732.
+* 1732.
 Find the Highest Altitude

-    -
+---

+## 🚀 Goals

+* Practice consistently
+* Master common problem-solving patterns
+* Improve coding efficiency and logic

+---

+## 📂 Structure

+Each problem is organized by topic and includes:

+* Problem statement (link or reference)
+* Approach explanation
+* Code implementation

+---

+## 🛠️ Languages Used

+* (Add your languages here, e.g., Python / Java / C++)

+---

+## ⭐ Progress Tracking

+✔️ Keep updating topics
+✔️ Add new problems regularly
+✔️ Revise frequently

+---

+## 🤝 Contributions

+This is a personal repository, but suggestions and improvements are always welcome!

+---

+## 📎 Notes

+* Focus on **understanding patterns**, not just solutions
+* Try solving problems before referring to code

+---

+### 🌟 Happy Coding!